ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+In this exercise, we give a demonstration of plotting geographic points.

 *** =instructions
-- Next, we provide an example of plotting points geographically.
-Run the following code, to be adapted in the next section.
+- Run the following code, to be adapted in the next section.
 Compare this code to that used in plotting the distillery correlations.

 *** =hint
 - Just run the code and follow along!